 Time To Get Technical: Specs & Features You Need To Consider

-Now that you’ve answered all six questions and have your needs and wants sorted out, it’s time to think about the kayak’s specs and features.
+Now that you’ve answered all six questions and have your needs and wants sorted out, but before you run off to the store to buy a kayak it’s time to think about the kayak’s specs and features.
 This next section is all about the factors that’ll contribute to – or take away from – the kayak’s performance and help you decide if it’s a good fit for you.

 Top tip- If you are a beginning kayaker, the most important thing is to learn what each part of a kayak is called.
 Understanding the key terms, jargon and kayaking lingo can make the experience less overwhelming or stressful.